kevindadi/RustPTA/README.md

 ./benchmarks/run_benchmarks.sh
 ```

-The benchmark script runs deadlock, data-race, and atomic benchmark cases with and without Petri-net reduction, then writes:

-- `benchmarks/results/benchmark_metrics.csv`
-- `benchmarks/results/benchmark_table.tex`

-Set `BENCHMARK_RELEASE=0` to run the benchmark script in debug mode.

 ## Configuration

 RustPTA loads `pn.toml` by default when it exists.
 Use `--config <file>` to select another TOML configuration file.